ndaedxo/habit-tracking-application/README.md

-# AppWhisperer - Habit Tracking App
+# HabitForge - Habit Tracking App

-AppWhisperer is a modern, user-friendly habit tracking application built with React, TypeScript, and Tailwind CSS.
+HabitForge is a modern, user-friendly habit tracking application built with React, TypeScript, and Tailwind CSS.
 It helps users build and maintain positive habits through an engaging and intuitive interface.

 ## 🌟 Features